 During the lease term in Frederick County

-During tenancy, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Frederick County, the renter must allow us to go into the rental home.
-Some justifiable reasons to access rental home are to:
+During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Frederick County, the tenant must allow us to go into the rental home.
+Some justifiable reasons to come into rental are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Frederick County.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental home.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Frederick County.
 Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful reference for rental investors in Frederick County
+a handy source for property owners in Frederick County

 - Collections and evictions